A cigarette poster changed Ruth St. Denis’ (1879-1968) life in 1906, an unlikely event which eventually altered the course of modern dance in America.

 “Ruth St. Denis achieved immortality many years ago, and the real Ruth St. Denis is now living and always will be – a valiant crusader for truth, a constructive force battling for beauty, and a healing power for the betterment of all mankind.”

 The dissolution of Denishawn led St. Denis deeper into her spiritual nature and into long periods of artistic oblivion, resulting in such desperate measures as working the graveyard shift in an aircraft factory.
 Her long life accommodated a number of declines and resurgences, with most of the latter supplied by Shawn through regular stints at Jacob’s Pillow , beginning with a revival of Radha in 1941.
 She continued to dance well into her eighties, characterizing her later performances with an unusually modest self-assessment: “I move with remembered beauty.”

-St. Denis died in 1968, and her portrait still hangs beside the proscenium in the Ted Shawn Theatre.
+St. Denis died in 1968, and some of her costumes, photographs, and other rare materials may be accessed in the Jacob’s Pillow Archives.
 Her works are occasionally revived at the Pillow, including a memorable 1982 performance by Cynthia Gregory.